learning-zone/ielts-materials/README.md

 ## # ***Collocation***

-Collocation refers to how words go toghter or from fixed relationship.
+Collocation refers to how words go together or from fixed relationship.

 **Typical Collocations**